Beth Collins, M.D.

 Monday – Friday: 9:00 a.m.–5:00 p.m.

 Breast lift surgery is a cosmetic surgical procedure that can elevate your breasts to a more youthful position.
-Also known as mastopexy, a breast lift is chosen by women who are affected by breast sagging (breast ptosis) caused by weight fluctuations or the aging process.
+Also known as mastopexy, a breast lift is chosen by women who are affected by breast sagging, also called ptosis, caused by weight fluctuations or the aging process.

-Dr. Beth Collins performs the breast lift here in Guilford (just outside New Haven, CT) for women who desire an elevated, more youthful breast appearance, and the improved self-confidence that can accompany such a change.
+Board-certified plastic surgeon Dr. Beth Collins performs breast lift here in Guilford (just outside New Haven, CT) for women who desire an elevated, more youthful breast appearance, and the improved self-confidence that can accompany such a change.

-If you are considering a breast lift, it is best to consult with one or more plastic surgeons in Branford or New Haven, so you can determine whether the surgery will meet your goals.
+If you are considering a breast lift, it’s a good idea to consult with one or more plastic surgeons around Branford, New Haven, or other nearby communities so you can determine whether the surgery will meet your goals.
 While breast lift surgery is designed to correct breast droop or sagging, there are varying degrees of severity among women who are affected.
-Dr. Collins will evaluate your conditions and may classify you in one of three possible groups:
+Dr. Collins will evaluate your breasts and may classify you in 1 of 3 possible groups:

 - Mild breast droop

 By assessing the position of the nipple in relation to the breast crease, the degree of breast droop can be measured.
 This classification helps Dr. Collins determine the ideal technique for your breast lift, assuming you are a good candidate.